shienlong/parallel/README.md

 - Build edge computing node that transfers data to cluster

 ## 4. Scenario
-The project is suitable to be deployed to an array of industies which requires monitoring or collection of information in large facilities or a geographically expansive area.
+The project is suitable to be deployed to an array of industries which requires monitoring or collection of information in large facilities or a geographically expansive area.

 An example is you own a large factory producing and packaging consumer products.
 The process starts with raw material processing at one end of the factory feeding machines and conveyer systems throughout the length of factory floor with some systems up to 2 storey in height.
 Periodic maintenance is key to ensuring optimum working condition for maximum output.